 Private paranormal specialists, researchers, and companies in and around Seattle offer a few ghost tours throughout the year, but taking a haunted tour during the Halloween season is a special treat.
 Fortunately, you don't have to make the drive to Seattle for a chance to see a ghostly apparition; the Tacoma Ghost Tours company offers three unique tours of the city's paranormal past.

-In operation since 2012, Tacoma Ghost Tours is the oldest-running services of its kind in Tacoma.
+In operation since 2012, Tacoma Ghost Tours is the oldest-running service of its kind in Tacoma.
 Travelers can listen to creepy tales about areas of downtown, Antique Row, or the Stadium District during one of the tours offered by the company, but you should check the company's calendar for upcoming special events throughout the year, especially around Halloween.